vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

 			// Display validation to user and obtain an updated value }
 	} else {
-		// No issues found while validating the address details }</pre>
+		// No issues found while validating the payment details }</pre>

 3. Create a new PaymentInstrumentDetails object and set the payment instrument, billing address and other information: